rhodyprog4ds/BrownFall22/_sources/syllabus/achmd.md

 _fit, apply, and interpret preselected classification model to a dataset_

+- [ ] split data for training and testing
 - [ ] fit a classification model
 - [ ] apply a classification model to obtain predictions
 - [ ] interpret the predictions of a classification model